Covering the cost of your care

 We’ll cover the cost of your care for the rest of your life

 When you buy a plan, it will have no cash-in value but will pay a guaranteed monthly benefit for the rest of your life.
 Our payments can either start straight away or be deferred by up to 5 years.
+Please note that tax treatment will depend on your individual circumstances and is subject to change in the future.

 Our Lifetime Care options